JohannIsaac/rollup-plugin-handlebars-compiler/README.md

             preventIndent, // By default, an indented partial-call causes the output of the whole partial being indented by the same amount.
 This can lead to unexpected behavior when the partial writes pre-tags.
 Setting this option to true will disable the auto-indent feature. ignoreStandalone, // Disables standalone tag removal when set to true.
 When set, blocks and partials that are on their own line will not remove the whitespace on that line. explicitPartialContext, // Disables implicit context for partials.
 When enabled, partials that are not passed a context value will execute against an empty object.

-            /* Handlebars pre-compile options */

-            srcName, // Passed to generate the source map for the input file.
-When run in this manner, the return structure is {code, map} with code containing the template definition and map containing the source map. destName, // Optional parameter used in conjunction with srcName to provide a destination file name when generating source maps
         })
     ]
 }